Entity Matching

 • Analyst time redirected from data cleaning to alpha generation

-Automated entity resolution is the critical bridge between compliant data collection and actionable intelligence.
+Automated entity matching agent is the critical bridge between compliant data collection and actionable intelligence.
 It ensures that the clean, lawfully sourced data from your pipelines consolidates into a single source of truth, eliminating noise and amplifying the real signal.
 This completes the vision of a fully governed, end-to-end data supply chain.

 What Next?